List of Miss Indonesia International

 Due to its absence regarding the governmental regulation towards pageantry from 1978 to 2006, Andi's Beauty loses its franchise to Miss International Pageant and is moving to Puteri Indonesia, a national pageant held by Mustika Ratu; Indonesia's oldest and biggest cosmetics herbal company.
-Since 2007, the winner of Puteri Indonesia Lingkungan will automatically represent Indonesia on Miss International Beauty Pageants.
+Began in 2007, Puteri Indonesia select Puteri Indonesia Pariwisata 2006 to Miss International 2007 and Puteri Indonesia Lingkungan 2007-2022 and 2024 to Miss International 2008-2022 and 2024.
+In 2023, the winner of Puteri Indonesia represented Indonesia on Miss International Beauty Pageants.
+Since 2024, Puteri Indonesia Org stated that the international competition for Top 4 Puteri Indonesia will be decided after the final night.
 The president-owner of Puteri Indonesia are The Highest Royal Family of Surakarta Sunanate, Mooryati Soedibyo and Putri Kuswisnuwardhani.

-Gallery of winners
+The 24th Miss International Indonesia is Puteri Indonesia Lingkungan 2024, Sophie Kirana of D.I Yogyakarta who was crowned on 8 March 2023 at Jakarta Convention Center, Jakarta, Indonesia.

 Titleholders

-This is a list of women who represented of Indonesia at the Miss International beauty pageant.
+Below are the Indonesian representatives to the Miss Earth pageant according to the year in which they participated.
+The special awards received and their final placements in the aforementioned global beauty competition are also displayed.